 This blog post is the third in a series about the Streams API of Apache Kafka, the new stream processing library of the Apache Kafka project, which was introduced in Kafka v0.10.

 Current blog posts in the Kafka Streams series:

-In this blog post we describe how to tell a Kafka Streams application to reprocess its input data from scratch.
+In this blog post we describe how to tell a Streams API in Kafka application to reprocess its input data from scratch.
 This is actually a very common situation when you are implementing stream processing applications in practice, and it might be required for a number of reasons, including but not limited to: during development and testing, when addressing bugs in production, when doing A/B testing of algorithms and campaigns, when giving demos to customers or internal stakeholders, and so on.

 In the first part of this post we explain how to use the new application reset tool.
-In the second part we discuss what is required for a proper (manual) reset of a Kafka Streams application.
-This parts includes a deep dive into relevant Kafka Streams internals, namely internal topics, operator state, and offset commits.
+In the second part we discuss what is required for a proper (manual) reset of a Streams API application.
+This parts includes a deep dive into relevant Streams API internals, namely internal topics, operator state, and offset commits.
 As you will see, these details make manually resetting an application a bit complex, hence the motivation to create an easy to use application reset tool.

 This application reads data from the input topic “my-input-topic”, then selects a new record key, and then writes the result into the intermediate topic “rekeyed-topic” for the purpose of data re-partitioning.
 Subsequently, the re-partitioned data is aggregated by a count operator, and the final result is written to the output topic “my-output-topic”.
 Note that in this blog post we don’t put the focus on what this topology is actually doing — the point is to have a running example of a typical topology that has input topics, intermediate topics, and output topics.

 The first step is to make your application “reset ready”.
 For this, the only thing you need to do is to include a call to KafkaStreams#cleanUp() in your application code (for details about cleanUp() see Section ”Application Reset Tool Details”).